Bizarre

 10 Most Scary Paintings

-Gabriela Hurtado 30 January 2021 min Read
+Gabriela Hurtado 26 August 2024 min Read

 Paintings can represent both real and unreal themes and scary paintings are a mixture of both.
 Among all the emotions that make up the human psyche, fear is the most genuine evidence of man’s nature.
 Love corresponds to an advanced state of evolutionary development and the neural connections associated with sexual reproduction.
 However, fear creeps into the present through traces of a more primitive past.

 The goal of fear has transformed over time.
-Fear of medieval witches or of God’s punishment does not correspond to present-day reality.
+Fear of medieval witches or God’s punishment does not correspond to present-day reality.
 In fact, the contemporary definition of fear fits with the most human existential anguish, which has gone from a philosophical problem to an unquestionable reality.

 We associate fear with violence.
 It is an indivisible feature of nature and at the same time, of death.
 Hence violence is a creative act as powerful as love.
 But, when it is united with fear, the result is paralyzing.
 When fear overtakes him, man is reduced to his most vital appearance, naked of all that he acquires through movement.